golanlevin/DrawingWithMachines/lectures/2024/0220_field/README.md

 # February 20: Field

-*How can we write software to fill a surface with an aesthetic, organic field?*
+*How can we [write software to generatively] fill a surface with an aesthetic, organic field?*

 ![field_graphic_games-1536x570.jpg](img/field_graphic_games-1536x570.jpg)